ppy/osu-wiki/news/2025/2025-08-23-osumania-4k-world-cup-2025-qualifiers-recap.md

     }
 </style>

 Many people underestimate how big of an undertaking preparing a tournament as the osu!mania 4K World Cup really is.
-Many of the challenges that the pooling team faces are transparent to the end-user.
-As such, we wanted to interview a few of its most important members to give users a small glimpse into the work that goes behind running the tournament!
+Many of the challenges that the pooling team faces are transparent to the end user.
+As such, we wanted to interview a few key team members to give people a small glimpse into the work that goes behind running the tournament!

 ![](/wiki/shared/news/2025-08-23-osumania-4k-world-cup-2025-qualifiers-recap/elexire.png)

 [elexire](https://osu.ppy.sh/users/9206093) may not be as known as the other members of the pooling team, but their work is nothing short of impressive.
-Their tournament experiences across multiple community tournaments did not go unnoticed by the rest of map selectors, and as such were added to the team as of last year.
-Let us get their perspective working as a pooler as they begin to shape the future of osu!mania 4K World Cups to come!
+Their tournament experience across multiple community tournaments did not go unnoticed by the rest of mappool selectors, leading straight to their addition to the team as of last year.
+Let's get their perspective working as a pooler as they begin to shape the osu!mania 4K World Cups of tomorrow!

 <div class="news-chat-quote__text-container">